 The Company has not yet generated revenue.
-During the year ended September 30, 2012 and subsequently to June 30, 2013, the Company spent approximately \$25,000 per month on operations, professional fees and governance.
-This spending rate of the Company has been fairly consistent since the Company began operations in May, 2010.
+During the year ended September 30, 2013 the Company spent approximately \$16,000 per month on operations, professional fees and governance up to the end of January, 2013.
+This spending rate of the Company during the last year has been less than the approximately \$20,000 to 25,000 per month spend rate the Company has consistently displayed since it began operations in May, 2010.